bosley/ak24/docs/quick_start.md

 # AK24 Kernel - Quick Reference

-**Purpose**: This document is to help a new developer using the library get up and running by explaining the overall concepts that the library provides.ß
+**Purpose**: This document is to help a new developer using the library get up and running by explaining the overall concepts that the library provides.

 ---